Raynham Hall Museum

 Raynham Hall is in Oyster Bay, New York.
 Home of the Townsend family, one of the founding families of Oyster Bay, on Long Island, New York, and a member of George Washington's Culper Ring of spies, the house was renamed Raynham Hall (seat of the Marquesses Townshend) after the Townsend seat in Norfolk, England, in 1850 by a grandson of the original owner.
 The house is now owned by the Town of Oyster Bay and operated as a public museum by the Friends of Raynham Hall Museum, Inc. Raynham Hall is listed on the National Register of Historic Places, a Town of Oyster Bay Landmark, and is a featured site on the Oyster Bay History Walk audio walking tour.
 It is located at 20 West Main Street, in the heart of Oyster Bay.
-The new Visitors' Center, located next to the historic house at 30 West Main Street, is where guests can purchase tour tickets and see the museum shop.

 Description

-Raynham Hall was built in 1738 as a "two by two," or two rooms on the first floor with two rooms above it, with a central chimney.
-After Samuel Townsend bought the house and moved in, he added onto the home four more rooms, giving the newly dubbed "Homestead" a lean-to addition in the saltbox-style structure.
-The home remained this way until 1851, when Solomon Townsend remade the house in the Victorian style, adding carpeting, highly decorated wallpaper, ornate furnishings, a central tower onto the house's exterior with a skylight, as well as an entire new wing to the home.
-Renaming the house "Raynham Hall," Solomon projected his wealth and affluence where his colonial Quaker counterparts lived a much more conservative style.
+Built in 1738, Raynham Hall began as a modest "two-by-two"—two downstairs rooms, two upstairs, and a central chimney.
+After purchasing the property, Samuel Townsend added four rooms, creating a saltbox-style structure with a lean-to addition that he dubbed "The Homestead."

+The property remained unchanged until 1851, when Solomon Townsend grandly reimagined it in the Victorian style.
+He added an entirely new wing and an exterior central tower with a skylight, while filling the interior with plush carpets, ornate wallpaper, and lavish furnishings.
+Renaming the estate "Raynham Hall," Solomon used the transformation to project his immense wealth, contrasting sharply with the conservative lifestyle of his colonial Quaker predecessors.

-In 1941, the family no longer had the wealth to retain the house and handed the deed over to the Daughters of the American REVOLUTION'S (DAR) local chapter in Oyster Bay.
-The maintenance of the house by the DAR was too much, and finally the home was granted to the Town of Oyster Bay.
-After deliberation, it was decided that Raynham Hall would continue as a part of Oyster Bay as a historic home and museum to represent the Colonial and Victorian lifestyles of the Townsend family.
+By 1941, financial constraints forced the family to deed the property to the local Oyster Bay chapter of the Daughters of the American Revolution (DAR).
+When the home's maintenance proved too burdensome for the DAR, ownership was transferred to the Town of Oyster Bay.
+Ultimately, town officials decided to preserve Raynham Hall as a historic house museum, showcasing the distinct Colonial and Victorian eras of the Townsend family legacy.